How To Use a Pottery Kiln at Home – 13 Tips To Remember

 Pyrometric cones are temperature-sensitive objects that start to bend and melt at a particular temperature.
 Each cone has a number associated with it, and each number tells you the temperature of that cone by bending halfway.

 To achieve better results, use three cones with different temperature ranges.
-If you fire to cone 5 you will need cone 4, cone 5, and cone 6 witness cones.
+If you fire to cone 5, you will need cone 4, cone 5, and cone 6 witness cones.

 Cone 4 will bend and melt when the kiln is above the temperature.
 Cone 5 will bend halfway at the desired temperature.
 And cone 6 will not bend when the kiln is below the required temperature.
-Place them near the peephole to peek a look at them with Safety glasses.
+Place them near the peephole to peek at them with Safety glasses.

 9. Leave Kiln Closed Until the Temperature Is Under 125°F (51.7°C)